 Correcting data we hold

-Where personal data breaches do occur, West Oxfordshire District Council will, without undue delay, investigate the breach, and where required, report the breach to the Information Commissioner’s Office (ICO) within 72 hours.
-Reporting procedures can be found in our Reporting of Personal Data Breaches Policy.
+Where personal data breaches do occur, West Oxfordshire District Council will, without undue delay, investigate the breach, and where required, report the breach to the Information Commissioner’s Office within 72 hours.
+Read more about our reporting procedures: